valnoxy/GoAwayEdge/README.md

 4. Customize GoAwayEdge as you like.
 5. Done!

+## 🗑️ Uninstall GoAwayEdge
+1. Download the latest version from [GitHub](https://github.com/valnoxy/GoAwayEdge/releases).
+2. Start the application.
+3. Accept the license.
+4. Enable the switch ```Uninstall``` and click on Next.
+5. Done!

 ## ℹ️ Disclaimer
 > This application will modify the system.
 I won't be responsible for any damage you've done yourself trying to use this application.